Thrive College Access Learning Series

 Speaker: Bill DeBaun, Senior Director of Data and Strategic Initiatives – National College Attainment Network.

 Federal and state policies can have positive and negative influences over college and career success.
 As practitioners, we know certain policies need “edits” and others need to be created.
-Participants will be provided an overview of relevant policies that impact college access, affordability and success, and learn advocacy strategies.
+Participants will be provided an overview of advocacy practices to implement at the state and federal level.

 Speakers: Wendy Blackmore, Director of Operations – Tennessee College Access & Success Network & Carrie Warick-Smith, Vice President, Public Policy – The Association of Community College Trustees